joolstorrentecalo/gitlab-design/.gitlab/issue_templates/UX Scorecard Part 1.md

 [Learn more about UX Scorecards](https://about.gitlab.com/handbook/product/ux/ux-scorecards/)

 1. [ ] Add this issue to the stage group epic for the corresponding UX scorecards.
 Verify that the "UX scorecard" label is applied.
-1. [ ] Work with your PM to identify a top [Job to be Done](https://about.gitlab.com/handbook/product/ux/jobs-to-be-done/) (JTBD).
-All GitLab JTBD can be found in the [jobs-to-be-done.yml file](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/jobs_to_be_done.yml).
-If creating a new job, write it using the JTBD format: When [situation], I want to [job], so I can [expected outcome].
+1. [ ] Work with your PM to identify a [Job](https://about.gitlab.com/handbook/product/ux/jobs-to-be-done/#main-job-where-do-you-want-to-innovate) (JTBD).
+All GitLab JTBD can be found in the [jtbd.yml file](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/jtbd.yml).
+If creating a new job, write it using the JTBD format: [verb] + [object] + [(optional) qualifiers/clarifier].
 Review with your manager to ensure your JTBD is written at the appropriate level.
 Remember, a JTBD is not a user story, it should not directly reference a solution and should be tool agnostic.
+1. [ ] Make note of which Job Performer is being measured to complete the job.
-1. [ ] Make note of which [personas](https://about.gitlab.com/handbook/product/personas/) might be performing the job, and link to them from this issue's description.
-Keeping personas in mind allows us to make the best decisions to address specific problems and pain points.
-Note: Do not include a persona in your JTBD format, as multiple types of users may complete the same job.
+1. [ ] Optional: Make note of which [persona(s)](https://about.gitlab.com/handbook/product/personas/) might be performing the job.
+1. [ ] Make note of which Main Job of the selected Job Performer is being measured.
 1. [ ] If your JTBD spans more than one stage group, that’s great!
 Review your JTBD with a designer from that stage group for accuracy.
-1. [ ] Add any new JTBD to the SSOT [jobs-to-be-done.yml file](https://gitlab.com/gitlab-com/www-gitlab-com/-/blob/master/data/jobs_to_be_done.yml)
 1. [ ] Consider whether you need to include additional scenarios related to onboarding.
 1. [ ] Select the [appropriate scorecard approach](https://about.gitlab.com/handbook/product/ux/ux-scorecards/#scorecard-approach) and evaluate the current experience.
 1. [ ] Use the [**Grading Rubric**](https://about.gitlab.com/handbook/product/ux/ux-scorecards/#grading-rubric) to provide an overall measurement that becomes the **Benchmark score** for the experience (one grade per JTBD), and add it to this issue's description.
 Document the score in the [UX Scorecard Spreadsheet](https://docs.google.com/spreadsheets/d/1iw5oj12QdLHOADV8P6ICE3P1U32eKMstpkIR4sPJRTo/edit?usp=sharing).